 According to the McKinsey survey, most CFOs spend an unexpected amount of time on financial reporting, auditing, analysis and budgeting, which did not give them enough time to focus on the strategic initiative together with managers and the board.

-While relatively few CFOs were involved in strategic initiatives this early in their tenure (see Appendix), those who were are more likely to say they were satisfied with the results during that time.
+While relatively few CFOs were involved in strategic initiatives this early in their tenure (see Appendix), those who were are more likely to say they are satisfied with the results during that time.
 A large majority of CFOs say they now want to be engaged in group-wide strategic initiatives, as opposed to more traditional CFO activities.

 Time spent on financial planning and analysis